SamiPerttu/FsMap3/docs/UserGuide.md

 Procedural textures are images created by an algorithm from a simple description.
 The textures in **FsMap3** are *3-dimensional*.
 3-textures are also called *solid textures* because they can be likened to solid slabs of material.

-Because solid textures have a color everywhere in *3-space*, they can texture any object, no matter how complicated its surface.
-For example, a statue sculpted from marble shows a marble texture in its surface.
-As the sculptor chips away at the stone, the texture always maintains its general marble-like form, as the visible part is just the surface of something that is solid.
+Because solid textures associate a color with every point in *3-space*, they can texture any object, no matter how complicated its surface.

 Technically, a **3-texture** is a box that accepts 3 numbers (**X**, **Y** and **Z**), processes them somehow, and cranks out another 3 numbers.
 The numbers that come out of the box can be interpreted as a color (for instance, in RGB format) and displayed, or they can be interpreted as another set of coordinates and forwarded to some other box for further processing.